1

 Visit the company’s directory to research the hiring manager and contact info.
 Add the date of writing, followed by the manager’s name, job title, and professional mailing address.

-Begin the letter with a professional salutation.
+Use a professional salutation.
 We prefer the following formal greetings: “Dear Mr./Ms. Last Name,” “Hello, Mr./Ms. Last Name,” or the last resort, “To whom it may concern.”

 Use one or two paragraphs to elaborate on one or two accomplishments listed on your resume.
 The goal is to quantify your training further and prove your proficiency.